Consensys/tessera/README.md

          and recipient public key

-    3. The local node stores the payload locally and transmits the encrypted payload and the encrypted symmetric key to each recipient using public API '/push'.
+    3. The local node stores the payload locally and transmits the encrypted payload, encrypted symmetric key and both random and recipient nonce to each recipient using public API '/push'.
 Each recipient will regenerate the hash using same algorithm for local storage.

     4. Once all nodes have confirmed receipt and storage of the payload, the local node returns the '/sendraw' API call successfully with the